Invariant subspaces of Brownian shifts on vector-valued Hardy spaces: Introduction

 whenever

 where $ \in \langle\clg_j\rangle$ with

 for some unique $x_j^\prime\in E_j$, $j=1, 2$. \end{itemize}

 We refer to Theorem \ref{complex-br} for the scalar version of the above result (also see \cite[Theorem 2.1]{DDS}).

+A fundamental problem in Hilbert function space theory is the construction of new operators from existing ones.
+In particular, a natural question is whether the class of operators obtained by restricting natural operators to their invariant subspaces yields new operators (see the introductory part of Section \ref{sec: examples} for more details).

+In this context, Brownian shifts on $H^2_E(\T) \oplus E$ exhibit mixed behavior, suggesting the potential for even richer structural properties.
+More specifically, in the final section, we apply our main results to show that there exists an invariant subspace of a Brownian shift such that the corresponding restriction operator is unitarily equivalent to another Brownian shift.
+At the same time, we also provide examples of invariant subspaces for which the restriction operator is not unitarily equivalent to any Brownian shift.
+These examples indicate that Brownian shifts exhibit behavior intermediate between that of shifts on the Hardy space—where restrictions to invariant subspaces remain unitarily equivalent shifts—and those on the Bergman and Dirichlet spaces, where such restrictions typically produce unitarily inequivalent operators.

 We finally remark that Brownian shifts are integral components of $2$-isometries, which play an important role in understanding the general structure of linear operators (cf. \cite{Badea, Chavan et al, Jan}).
 In the context of function theory, linear operators, and the prediction problem for $2$-stationary processes, we refer the reader to the concluding part of the paper by Agler and Stankus \cite{AS 2}.
 For the prediction of stationary processes, we recommend the excellent monograph \cite{BD}, particularly Chapter 2.
 See also \cite{Sto1, Sto2} for related work and possible directions for future connections.

 The remainder of the paper is organized as follows.
 In Section \ref{sec: Inv sub}, we describe the invariant subspaces of Brownian shifts.
 Section \ref{sec: Unit equiv} determines when such pairs of invariant subspaces are unitarily equivalent.
 Section \ref{sec: scalar} presents the results obtained this far in the context of the scalar-valued Hardy space.
 In particular, it highlights the unitary equivalence result for Brownian shifts on $H^2(\T)$.
 Section \ref{sec: reducing} presents the structure of reducing subspaces for $\br^E$.
+The final section, Section \ref{sec: examples}, consists of concrete examples illustrating main results of this paper.